encounter12/DocumentLibrary/README.md

 Requirements:

-1.Administration UI – users with administrator rights should be able to upload or delete books (txt, docx, pdf, etc..).
+1. Administration UI – users with administrator rights should be able to upload or delete books (txt, docx, pdf, etc..).
 There should be an option to specify book genre, set of keywords and free text description at the time of upload.
 Uploaded documents should be stored in Azure storage.
 Books checked out by a user cannot be deleted.

 2. Public Library UI – any user can access the list of all books stored in the library.
 For each book in the list the following information should be presented
-    - Name of the book(same as the file name)
+    - Name of the book (same as the file name)
     - Genre
     - Keywords
     - Description